Bam4d/cv/cv.md

 ==========

 Python
-:   I have worked with python in many different types of projects, from research with deep learning libraries such as neon, keras, theano, tensorflow and scikitlearn; To building REST API services using
+:   I have worked with python in many different types of projects, from research with deep learning libraries such as neon, keras, pytorch, tensorflow and scikitlearn; To building REST API services using
     libraries such as Flask when productionizing machine learning models.

 Java
-:   I am proficient in Java 8 paradigms such as futures, streams, lambdas and fluent APIs.
-I have also been following the release notes for java 9 and have started incorporating Reactive streams (Spring Project Reactor) into the
-    code that I am working on.
+:   The majority of my work at import.io was using Java 8.
+I have been using java 11 recently on personal projects.
     I have used Spring, SpringBoot, Hazelcast, Jedis, Jackson, Lettuce, Jetty 8/9, mockito, cucumber, gherkin and Google libraries such as Guava, Lombok and Futures.

 Amazon AWS
 :   I have used a large number of features of amazon aws while at import.io, embod.ai and in some personal projects.
 I am comfortable with using Lambda, CloudFormation, ECR, ECS, ElasticBeanstalk, Route53, S3, EC2, Redshift, AuroraDB and ElastiCache

 C/C++
-:   Neuretix, Roxxy and a few other of my personal projects and open source contributions not mentioned here have been in C/C++.
-C++ is probably my favourite programming language.
-It allows you to squeeze performance out of many algorithms and
+:   Several of my personal projects and open source contributions not mentioned here have used C/C++.
-    programming methods where other programming languages are too restrictive.